 But, back to our evening: our dessert was prepared by Narvish, the Patisserie Chef, who showed us how to create the lightest, fluffiest soufflé and to serve it straight from the oven with a scoop of ice cream.
 Enrico asked him to make an extra dessert so he could join us!
 My husband now has high hopes of me recreating the dishes when we get home and, do you know what – I just might!
 Lunch at the Heritage Golf Club was our next treat.
 The Club House menu complemented that at Le Palmier (the hotel’s ‘feet in the sand’ daytime eatery with stunning views of the Indian Ocean) with a different range of lunch time treats – and a different, but equally spectacular view.

 Now, I have never before had the inclination to learn to play golf but I have to say that this course looked the most splendid place to take up the sport.
-To experience the finest Mauritian cuisine, an evening at The Chateau de Bel Ombre is a must and there’s a free shuttle service for guests of the Heritage hotels, Le Telfair and Awali.
+Of course, you may prefer the more sedate online slots at Playamo NZ now that they have been legalised for golf – but that’s up to you.
+You can also experience the finest Mauritian cuisine, an evening at The Chateau de Bel Ombre is a must and there’s a free shuttle service for guests of the Heritage hotels, Le Telfair and Awali.

 As our car pulls up, the staff are ready to greet us and escort us to our table.
 We weave through the elegantly laid tables in the restaurant and are shown to our table on the terrace.
 There’s a surprise in store for the guests yet to arrive at the next table to ours: their table is decorated with the heads of deep pink bougainvillea flowers – and a card in a golden envelop awaits.